BAUHALPS

 • Urban Revitalisation Pilot – Saint Romain Le Puy, France

-In the heart of Saint Romain Le Puy, a small French town nestled between a Roman priory, a canal, and a railway line, the old centre is undergoing a quiet but profound transformation.
-What was once a fragmented and underused urban core—marked by aging buildings, narrow pedestrian routes, and public spaces in decline—is now becoming a model of how heritage, sustainability, and community can shape the future of small towns.
+In the heart of the Auvergne-Rhône-Alpes region, Saint Romain Le Puy, a small French town nestled between a Xth century old Roman priory, the Forez canal, and a regional railway line, the old town centre is undergoing a quiet but profound transformation.
+What was once a fragmented and underused urban core—marked by aging buildings, narrow pedestrian routes, traffic jam, and public spaces in decline—is now becoming a model of how heritage, sustainability, and community can shape the future of small towns.

-Led by CIRIDD, a centre for sustainable innovation, the pilot project is reimagining over 5,000 square metres of residential, commercial, and public space.
+Supported by CIRIDD, an international centre of resources and innovation for sustainable innovation based in Auvergne-Rhône-Alpes, the pilot project is reimagining over 5,000 square metres of residential, commercial, and public space.
 But this is not a renovation in the traditional sense.
-It’s a circular urban renewal, where old materials are reused, buildings are designed to be adaptable, and every intervention considers both past and future.
+It’s a circular urban renewal, where old materials are reused, buildings are designed to be climate change adaptable, and every intervention considers both past and future.
 Brick by brick, a new town centre is emerging—one that respects its history while addressing today’s environmental and social challenges.

 The transformation is as much about people as it is about space.
-Local residents and schools are directly involved in shaping the plans, voicing their needs, and co-creating solutions.
-Affordable housing is a key component—half of the 54 new homes are reserved for those who need them most.
+Local residents and schools are directly involved, voicing their needs and expectations, and selecting solutions.
+Affordable housing is a key component—half of the new homes are reserved for those who need them most.
 Streets and services are designed to be welcoming for all generations, especially the elderly.

 Through careful design, the project brings clarity and beauty back to the town centre, ensuring that new buildings speak the language of the old, while opening space for life to flourish again.
 Saint Romain Le Puy is not just being renovated—it’s being reconnected, reimagined, and reinhabited.